Frequently Asked Questions

 Please visit admissions for more information on requirements.

-The deadline for the Master of Fine Arts track is March 15th, and the deadline for the Master of Arts track (Online) is August 15th (Fall Start) and January 1st (Spring Start).
+The deadline for the Master of Fine Arts track is March 1st.
+The Master of Arts track (Online) has no deadline.

 GRE test scores are not required.
-The Admissions Committee will focus acceptance decisions on other requirements, such as a personal interview, transcripts, resumes and statements of purpose.
 Even though it is not required, students are welcome to take the GRE to give the Admissions Committee a more complete picture of academic success.

 The resume should include academic, professional, and volunteer experience.The quality of your leadership skills can be assessed through the following experiences, as included in a resume: